FailAcademy/learning/wdp-vancouver/_slides/week-01/02-intro-to-css.md

 To do that, create a `style.css` file in the root folder of your website.

 Next, just like in the last example, add a `<link>` tag to the `<head>` of your HTML file so it knows to apply the styles that we add to this file to your webpage.

+Now try adding a style declaration for the `p` selector (e.g. change the `font-size`), and see if it works.

 ---
 template: inverse